raufh10/supermarket_data_analysis_sql/README.md

 ### Dashboard Overview

 After conducting an in-depth analysis of our sales data using SQL, I've developed an interactive **Sales Performance Dashboard**.
 This tool is designed to provide a clear and dynamic view of our sales metrics, aiding in data-driven decision making.
-You could find this dashboard at [Tableau Public](https://public.tableau.com/app/profile/rauf.hamidy/viz/SalesPerformanceDashboard_17003520540570/Dashboard).
+You could find this dashboard at [Tableau Public](https://public.tableau.com/views/SalesPerformanceDashboardv2_0/Dashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).

 ### Dashboard Features

 The dashboard includes several key elements:

 - **Key Performance Indicators (KPIs):**
-  - `Total Sales`: Represents the overall sales revenue.
+  - `Gross Revenue`: Represents the overall sales revenue.
-  - `Number of Sales`: Indicates the total number of sales transactions.
+  - `Total Transactions`: Indicates the total number of sales transactions.
-  - `Average Sale Price`: Calculates the average price per sales.
+  - `Total Profit`: Amount of money after subtracting cost of goods from gross revenue
+  - `Profit Margin`:  Measure of profitability that shows the percentage of revenue that exceeds the costs of goods

 - **Visualizations:**
-  - `Line Plot of Sales Growth`: Tracks the change in sales over time, offering insights into trends and patterns.
+  - `Line Plot of Sales Growth`: Tracks the change in sales over year, offering insights into the trends of KPIs.
+  - `Treemap of Profit`: Showcasing product categories ranked by their profitability.
-  - `Bar Plot of Top 20 Products`: Highlights our best-performing products based on sales data.
+  - `Bar Plot of Profit Margin`: Highlights our best-performing product categories based on Profit Margin.

 - **Interactive Controls:**
-  - Users can **filter** the data displayed on the dashboard by selecting specific **months** and **product groups**.
-This feature allows for a more tailored analysis, focusing on particular time frames or product categories.
+  - Users can **filter** the data displayed on the dashboard by selecting specific **product categories**.
+This feature allows for a more tailored analysis, focusing on particular product category.

 ### How to Use

 The dashboard is user-friendly and designed for interactive exploration.
-Simply select your desired month and product group from the dropdown menus to customize the data display.
+Simply select your desired product category from the visualization to customize the data display.

 ---